Richard wasn’t an expert at SEO when he started. In fact, he was a self-proclaimed newbie.

 Newbies who are interested in learning more about SEO could have a variety of backgrounds.

-Some might be aiming to become SEO experts and sell their consulting services.
+Some might be aiming to become SEO experts.

 Others might be looking for information on how to promote their personal or business website.